What Costs Cannot be Recovered in a Personal Injury Lawsuit?

 This creates an intellectual conundrum when you consider the theory behind personal injury law.
 The whole point of personal injury damages is to compensate the victim for the harms done in an amount that represents the fair value of the damages suffered.
 The purpose here is to make the victim whole.
 However, if the attorneys fee of 40% is then taken out of that amount, a personal injury victim can never be made more than 60% whole by going to trial and winning a personal injury lawsuit.

-One of the larges true expenses a lawyer must incur in many cases is the cost of expert witness fees.
+Expert witness fees are not recoverable in a personal injury case in Texas.
+One of the largest expenses a lawyer must incur in many cases is the cost of expert witness fees.
 The defense can force a plaintiff to bring testimony of a doctor to testify as a medical expert by filing a simple counter-affidavit challenging your medical bills.
 Once the counter-affidavit is filed, failure to bring expert testimony will result in your bills being excluded from evidence.
 If a doctor’s testimony is required, his fees for testifying can run thousands of dollars per hour.
-You cannot force the other side to pay those costs even when you win.
+Sadly, you cannot force the other side to pay those costs even when you win.

 There are many other experts whose testimony may be required in a personal injury case.
 These experts include: